ItsLeMax/ILMLib/README.md

     messageLib = new MessageLib()
         .addSpacing()
         .setPrefix("§e§lFPM §7§l>", true)
-        .createDefaults()
+        .createTemplateDefaults()
-        // setting (or in this case overwriting due to #createDefaults) the color of the info template alone .setFormattingCode(MessageLib.Template.INFO, '3')
+        // setting (or in this case overwriting due to #createTemplateDefaults) the color of the info template alone .setFormattingCode(MessageLib.Template.INFO, '3')
         // same with the sound for the info template, additionally half as loud .setSound(MessageLib.Template.INFO, Sound.ENTITY_ENDERMAN_TELEPORT, .5f)